Free Gift – Jennifer Grace’s Acclaimed Future Self Meditation

-Jennifer currently leads workshops and courses in Miami at The Sacred Space, where she is the Resident Life Coach, as well as online.
-She also works with corporations as a mindset coach such as: Prada, Turner, HCI, Whycode, and EO (Entrepreneur Organization).
+Jennifer currently leads workshops and courses in Miami as well as online.
+She also works with corporations as a mindset coach such as: Prada, Facebook, Turner, HCI, Whycode, and EO (Entrepreneur Organization).
 Over the last eight years she has traveled to fifteen different exotic destinations, (including Bali, India, and Africa) She and her retreat participants have raised over $50,000 to help communities in need worldwide with her give-back retreats.